 Experian Address Validation is a real-time address lookup solution that makes it quick and easy to validate, format and enrich addresses from 245 countries and territories.
 The global REST API can be seamlessly integrated into any form on your website, checkout, ePOS, call centre and a wide range of CRM, ERP and e-commerce applications.

 Addresses can also be enriched with additional data in real-time for greater customer insights.
 Enrichment data includes business information, delivery point and property identifiers, geocodes, consumer demographics, as well as government and health insights.
+For example, you can find out a household's estimated income level or an address's geographical coordinates.

 You can try our different search types using our sample code examples.